jai-rathinavel/Fabric-Notebooks/Aug-2025-Contest/Readme.md

 This repository contains a Microsoft Fabric notebook that launches an interactive user interface to refresh semantic models (formerly Power BI datasets) directly within the notebook environment.
 It leverages the semantic-link (sempy) and semantic-link-labs libraries to discover models across workspaces, manage refresh operations, and visualize the refresh trace logs.

-I have created a UI template on top of the sempy frameworks, which you can finder under my "packages" repository.
+I have created a UI template on top of the sempy frameworks, which you can find under my "packages" repository.

 The main goal is to provide a user-friendly "app" experience for data professionals to perform and monitor targeted refreshes of tables and partitions without leaving their Fabric workspace.